akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 * @ref:[Rolling Updates](../additional/rolling-updates.md)
 * @ref:[Operating, Managing, Observability](../additional/operations.md)

+@@@ note

+You have to enable @ref:[serialization](../serialization.md)  to send messages between ActorSystems in the Cluster.
+@ref:[Serialization with Jackson](../serialization-jackson.md) is a good choice in many cases, and our recommendation if you don't have other preferences or constraints.

+@@@

 ## Dependency

 To use Akka Cluster add the following dependency in your project: